Ta2299/CIND-820/README.md

 Naive bayes file has all naive bayes analysis and code.
 Feature selection and logistic regression file has the feature selection (boruta) and LR analysis and code.

+Final Report contains all the analysis and conclusions drawn.